davidvartanian/dand-wrangle-osm-data/ProjectReport.md

 ## Additional Ideas
-I've spent some time trying to rank fields.
-Not including *pos*, *address* or *name*, what other fields could be useful to pay more attention to?
+Street names in Argentina are complex due to omissions and the structure using only numbers, combined with names, or event dates.
+I spent some time creating a list to filter possible street names not referring to street types, what you can see in [audit.py](audit.py) file.

 Since documents don't have a declared schema, it's common to find documents with different structure in the same collection.
-Running this map reduce command found [here](https://stackoverflow.com/a/2308036/3456290) in the MongoDB console I've found 764 possible keys, filtering by documents with type *node*:
+Running this map reduce command found [here](https://stackoverflow.com/a/2308036/3456290) in the MongoDB console, I've found 764 possible keys, filtering by documents with type *node*:

 ```
 > mr = db.runCommand({